 Sessions are currently held by appointment only Monday – Saturday.

 Your Next Steps

-You absolutely can learn strategies to help your family and your teen manage attention problems and hyperactivity/impulsivity.
+Your teen can absolutely learn strategies to help them manage attention problems, irritability, and impulsivity.

 Knowing how much your teen struggles with impulsivity and attention issues may make a calm home life feel impossible, but that doesn’t mean your teen won’t find their place in the world.
 They just need the support of a caring professional and evidence-based strategies while they figure out how to best manage it all.

-Your teen will get the tools they need to be more successful in school, build stronger friendships, and be more comfortable at home.
-And they’ll also grow in self-esteem as they begin to better relate with others and better manage their emotions and behaviors.
+Your teen will get the tools that they need to be more successful in school, build stronger friendships, and be more comfortable at home.
+And, they’ll also grow in self-esteem as they begin to better relate with others and better manage their emotions and behaviors.

 Ultimately, your teen will learn to manage the symptoms of ADHD.
 We can help.